ricrog/Getting-and-Cleaning-Data-Final-Assignment/CodeBook.md

 ## Variables
 The following are the variables present in the data set.

-*"Subject" - ID of the subject
+*`Subject` - ID of the subject
-*"Set" - If the subjecy is part of the train or test set *"Activity" - Indicate the activity to which the value is referred
+*`Set` - If the subjecy is part of the train or test set *`Activity` - Indicate the activity to which the value is referred

 * "Time_Body_Acceleration_Mean-X"
 * "Time_Body_Acceleration_Mean-Y"